 Our Development Office maintains records on OU alumni (students who have completed an OU qualification), supporters of the University, and individuals who have been identified as a potential supporter of the Open University.
 For more information, please see the

-You can update your contact preferences when you sign into the OU website, by using any unsubscribe options available in the communications, or by contacting us.
+You can update your contact preferences when you sign into the Open University website, by using any unsubscribe options available in communications we send you, or by contacting us.

 Some parts of The Open University website store a cookie on your computer to track user traffic patterns.
 We do this in order to determine the usefulness of our website and to see how effective our navigational structure is.
 We do not release this information to third parties.